emanuelchristo/calculator/README.md

 # Calculator
-This is a simple calculator app made using C# and .NET Framework
+A simple calculator app made using C# and .NET Framework